-For information on how to create, resize or delete Acronis Secure Zone using this wizard, see Chapter 9.
+For information on how to create, resize or delete Acronis Secure Zone see Chapter 9.
 Managing the Acronis Secure Zone.

-In case you remove Acronis True Image Agent or Acronis True Image Echo Workstation local version from the system, there is an option to keep Acronis Secure Zone along with its contents (which will enable data recovery on booting from bootable media) or remove Acronis Secure Zone.
+In case you remove Acronis True Image Agent or Acronis True Image Echo Enterprise Server local version from the system, there is an option to keep Acronis Secure Zone along with its contents (which will enable data recovery on booting from bootable media) or remove Acronis Secure Zone.

 The Acronis Secure Zone should not be the only location where a backup is stored.
 Should the disk have a physical failure, the Acronis Secure Zone could be lost.
-The Acronis Secure Zone should only be one part of an overall backup strategy.
+This is particularly critical for backups of servers; the Acronis Secure Zone should only be one part of an overall backup strategy.